SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Overview.md

 ### Session-42
 - How to install Jenkins in server ?
-Use t3.small, 30GB & default SG
+30GB
 - Installing java in Jenkins is mandatory, No need to install java in agent.
 No need to install jenkins in agent, java is enough to work for agent.
 - Jenkins-Master may not required to know everything, but agent should know everything because, actual work is